 (E) For 2024 and subsequent model year engines certified to an FTP PM emission standard of 0.005 g/bhp-hr or lower, in lieu of the PM thresholds set forth in sections (e)(1) through (e)(11), the manufacturer shall use a PM threshold of 0.03 g/bhp-hr as measured on the FTP and SET cycles, (e.g., detect a malfunction before PM emissions exceed 0.03 g/bhp-hr rather than before PM emissions exceed the applicable PM standards by more than 0.02 g/bhp-hr).

+(F) For 2027 and subsequent model year engines certified to an FTP NMHC standard of 0.140 g/bhp-hr or lower, for the NMHC thresholds set forth in sections (e)(1) through (e)(11), the manufacturer shall use 0.140 g/bhp-hr as the applicable NMHC standard (e.g., if the malfunction criteria is 2.0 times the applicable NMHC standard, the manufacturer shall detect a malfunction before NMHC emissions exceed 0.280 g/bhp-hr).

+(G) For 2027 and subsequent model year engines certified to an FTP CO standard of 15.5 g/bhp-hr or lower, for the CO thresholds set forth in sections (e)(1) through (e)(11), the manufacturer shall use 15.5 g/bhp-hr as the applicable CO standard (e.g., if the malfunction criteria is 2.0 times the applicable CO standard, the manufacturer shall detect a malfunction before CO emissions exceed 31.0 g/bhp-hr).

 (5.2.2) Alternate malfunction criteria for gasoline/spark-ignited engines:

 * * * *